DataDog/integrations-core/containerd/README.md

 ## Overview

-This check monitors the Container Runtime Containerd
+This Check monitors the Container Runtime Containerd.

 ## Setup

 ### Installation

-Containerd is a core agent 6 check and thus needs to be configured in both in `datadog.yaml` and with `containerd.d/conf.yaml`.
+Containerd is a core Agent 6 check and thus needs to be configured in both in `datadog.yaml` and with `containerd.d/conf.yaml`.

-In `datadog.yaml` configure your `cri_socket_path` for the agent to query Containerd and in `containerd.d/conf.yaml` configure the check instance settings such as `filters` for the events.
+In `datadog.yaml`, configure your `cri_socket_path` for the Agent to query Containerd.
+In `containerd.d/conf.yaml`, configure the Check instance settings (such as `filters`) for the events.

-**Note** if you are using the agent in a container, setting `DD_CRI_SOCKET_PATH` environment variable automatically enables the `Containerd` check with the default configuration.
+**Note**: If you are using the Agent in a container, setting the `DD_CRI_SOCKET_PATH` environment variable automatically enables the `Containerd` Check with the default configuration.

 ### Configuration